vuejs/docs/src/style-guide/rules-essential.md

 **Notes**

 - In TypeScript, a type-based `defineProps()` declaration is equally acceptable if it expresses the contract clearly.
-- Array syntax may be acceptable while prototyping, but committed components should define a real contract.

 ## Declare emitted events {#declare-emitted-events}